Talaat Pasha: Assassination and funeral

-With most CUP leaders in exile, the Armenian Revolutionary Federation organized a plot to assassinate the perpetrators of the Armenian Genocide, known as Operation Nemesis.
+With most CUP leaders in exile, the Dashnaks organized a plot to assassinate the perpetrators of the Armenian Genocide, known as Operation Nemesis.
 On 15 March 1921 Talaat was assassinated with a single bullet as he came out of his Hardenbergstraße flat to purchase a pair of gloves.
-His assassin was a Dashnak member from Erzurum named Soghomon Tehlirian, whose entire family was killed during the genocide.
+His assassin was a Dashnak agent from Erzurum named Soghomon Tehlirian, who had members of his family who were killed during the genocide.
 Tehlirian admitted to the shooting, but, after a cursory two-day trial, he was found innocent by a German court on grounds of temporary insanity due to the traumatic experience he had gone through during the genocide.
-Immediately after the assassination, Nazım and Şakir, who were also staying in the area, received police protection. Şakir would be assassinated a year later by a Dashnak.
+Immediately after the assassination, Nâzım and Şakir, the other two Turkish statesmen who were also staying in the area, received German police protection. Şakir would be assassinated a year later by another Dashnak.

 According to Hayriye, Talaat had prophesied his own assassination, recalling that he said to her: "One day, someone will shoot me' said he.
 'I will collapse, blood spilling from my forehead.
 I will not have the luxury to die, lying on bed.
 It doesn't matter; let them shoot me; the motherland shall not be stained with my death.
 For each Talaat passing away, one thousand Talaats shall come forth (Bir Talât gider, bin Talât yetişir.)' " Mustafa Kemal Pasha remarked, "The motherland has lost her great son; the revolution has lost its great organizer."